Base size is the size of the cap of a hair system.

 However, it's recommended to order a custom order if the base size is more than 8”x10”.

 For base size in custom order, we roughly separate them into 4 types.

 size ≤ 7” x 10”, or area ≤ 70 square inches

-Cover hair loss areas equals or is smaller than 4” x 4”.
-In the early stages of hair loss some clients only experience hair loss is isolated areas, i.e. the front hairline or crown area as shown in the illustration below.
+In the early stages of hair loss, some clients only experience hair loss is isolated areas, i.e. the front hairline or crown area.

-Hair loss area with a size larger than 4”x4” and up to 10”x8”.
-It is the most popular option for men with traditional male pattern baldness and covers the hair loss area on the top of the head from the front hairline to the crown as shown in the illustration below.
+It is the most popular option for men with traditional male pattern hair loss and covers the hair loss area on the top of the head from the front hairline to the crown.

 This measures the distance around your head.
 Starting at the center of the front hairline, place the tape flat against your head, going just above the ear towards the back of the head, keeping the tape at the nape of your neck and going around to the opposite side of your head, just above the opposite ear and returning to the center of the front hairline.